AndrewEastwood/enhanced-analytics/README.md

 A couple of convenient tools for populating dataLayer ecommerce event data or even more.

 **integrated services**:\
-&nbsp;&nbsp;✅ Google Analytics / Tag Manager (Browser Only)\
+&nbsp;&nbsp;✅ Google Analytics & GA4 / Tag Manager (Browser Only)\
 &nbsp;&nbsp;✅ Klaviyo (Server+Browser) https://www.klaviyo.com/

 - Install `npm i -S klaviyo-api@2.11` when this lib is being used at NodeJs
-- This will auto-install js when runnig it in a broswer.
+- This will auto-install js when running it in a broswer.

-&nbsp;&nbsp;✅ Facebook (NodeJs Side Only)
+&nbsp;&nbsp;✅ Facebook (Server+Browser)

-- Install `npm i -S facebook-nodejs-business-sdk@13.0.0`
+- install `npm i -S facebook-nodejs-business-sdk@13.0.0` when running in NodeJs env

 &nbsp;&nbsp;✅ FullStory (Broswer Only) https://www.fullstory.com/